hcwang24/hcwang24/README.md

 # WELCOME TO MY PAGE 👋

-**Data Scientist, Health Science Researcher, and Bioinformaticians**
+**Data Scientist, Statistician, and Bioinformatician**

 ## Objective

-Data Scientist and Health Science Research expert with over 8 years of experience in data analytics, leveraging both structured and unstructured data sources.
+Data Scientist and Health Science Research expert with over 8 years of experience in data analytics, skilled in leveraging both structured and unstructured data sources to deliver actionable insights and optimize decision-making for stakeholders.
 Proficient in applying machine learning, statistical modeling, and data science techniques to solve complex problems.
-Expertise in creating data-driven insights for executive-level decision-making, especially in healthcare settings.

 ## Core Skills